rafworkonly/rafworkonly.github.io/_posts/2026-06-20-How-to-submit.md

 - What am I grateful for?
 - What do we need to change?

+You can:
-If you have a suggestion or want to contribute to the project in another way, please let us know.
+-Add photos if you send them via whatsapp (compressed) -Contribute to the project in another way (let us know how)

 Enjoy writing!